chandravamsy25/Travel-APP/README.md

   git clone https://github.com/your-username/wanderlust.git

 **Build and Run:**
-Open the project in your favorite IDE and run the app on your device or emulator.
+Open the project in Android studio  and run MainActivity.kt file .

 **Start Exploring:**
 Dive into Wanderlust, discover new destinations, and plan your dream trips hassle-free!